pnp/mgdc-spo-governance/storage/forecast/README.md

 A very important part of adopting any solution is understanding what it will cost.
 Whilst we will have some residual Azure costs, these will be negligible compared to MGDC costs.
 There has been a pipeline written to extract the total object counts in each dataset required for the Capacity scenario, this being Sites and Files.

+> **Note:**
+>
+> The Files dataset is in private preview until 20th August.
+Please note you will not be able to run this pipeline before this date unless your tenant has been enrolled on the private preview.

 ## Prereqs

 Currently, the forecasting pipeline requires a Spark pool to execute the notebook that is used to pull out the total objects from the job metadata that is returned to the storage account on successful execution of MGDC.
 Future aspirations are to have a different process extract this info and serve up in some form of web interface.
 But for now you need a Spark pool.
 Sorry!
 If you already have a spark pool in your Synapse workspace then great you can use this.